simonvomeyser/simonvomeyser.de/projects/en/simonvomeyser2022.md

 Relaunch of my own website, the Gatsby version from 2020 was a bit outdated and difficult to maintain.

 The version you're looking at right now is developed using the really awesome Next.js framework on a node server.
 The website is completely implemented with Typescript and also deserved some smaller features like an inline video player for projects, a search and a small info page for my blog.

+I open sourced the code [at GitHub](https://github.com/simonvomeyser/simonvomeyser.de) to showcase the way I work.